johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 (16:59 - 18:25)
 Alexis: And then, I guess, did you work before you were a stay-at-home mom?

 Ruth: I did not work after we were married.
-So what did you do?
+So, what did you do?

 Alexis: Like, where did you work before you got married then?